Behaalotecha. The Marshmallow Test

-As the people of Israel make their way from Sinai to Canaan they unexpectedly begin to complain and cry about the food:
+As the people of Israel make their way from Sinai to Canaan they experience a sudden craving:

 “If only we had meat to eat!
 We remember the fish that we used to eat free in Egypt, the cucumbers, the melons, the leeks, the onions, and the garlic.
 Now our gullets are shriveled.
 There is nothing at all!
 Nothing but this manna to look to!”
 (11:4-6)